rayfrank/SPARTA_PROJECT/README.md

 2. Open the project in your preferred Java IDE.
 3. Build and run the application.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## Issues and Bugs

-If you encounter any issues or find a bug, please open an issue on our [Issue Tracker](https://github.com/your-username/java-music-player/issues).
+If you encounter any issues or find a bug, please open an issue on our [Issue Tracker](https://github.com/rayfrank/SPARTA_PROJECT/issues).

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ---